Search our site

 - Typhoid Fever

-Yellow fever Yellow Fever Certificate is required for entry into Botswana if travelling from a Yellow Fever infected area.
-This includes passengers transiting through an infected area).
+Yellow Fever Yellow Fever Certificate is required for entry into South Africa if travelling from a Yellow Fever infected area.
+This includes passengers travelling back from Zambia and those transiting through an infected area.

 For more general health & travel advice, packing tips and travel insurance, please check our Travel Planning section.